dalenhan/dalenhan.github.io/index.md

+##

-<font size=2 > I am an assistant professor at Shanghai Jiao Tong University. </font>  <br/>
+I am an assistant professor at Shanghai Jiao Tong University.

-<font size=2 > Before that, I was a postdoc at Karlsruhe Institute of Technology (Germany), hosted by Dennis Hofheinz.
-Prior to that, I obtained my PhD from Shanghai Jiao Tong University, supervised by Shengli Liu. </font>  <br/>
+Before that, I was a postdoc at Karlsruhe Institute of Technology (Germany), hosted by Dennis Hofheinz.
+Prior to that, I obtained my PhD from Shanghai Jiao Tong University, supervised by Shengli Liu.

 ## Research Interest

 My research interests focus on public-key cryptography with provable security.